-As well as around 50 different real ales and 10 ciders, the Festival will feature live music performed across the weekend.
+As well as an extensice selection of real ales and ciders, the Festival will feature live music performed across the weekend.

 Once again, we will be looking to source the Festival ales and ciders from breweries right across the UK.
 The beer list will be confirmed shortly before the Festival, but will include a wide range of types/strengths of ale.

 Hopefully, we are now established as an annual fixture in the local real ale event calendar, as well as a flagship event for the village of Bill Quay.

 Bill Quay is a small village on the south bank of the river Tyne, approximately six miles from Newcastle.
 Now a part of the Metropolitan Borough of Gateshead, “the Quay” has successfully retained a lot of its original village features and characteristics.

 During the 19th century, Bill Quay was an industrial area catering for, amongst other things, chemical works, bottle works, and paint manufacture.
 However, like many other Tyneside villages and towns, the cornerstone of Bill Quay’s industrial past is in shipbuilding.
 At the height of the Tyneside shipbuilding boom, Bill Quay was home to a number of busy shipyards including Boutlands, Harrisons and Wood-Skinner.
 Indeed, until the recent closure of Harrisons, Bill Quay boasted the last operational shipyard anywhere on the River Tyne.

 The festival logo commemorates the shipbuilding heritage of the village, whilst incorporating the club colours of Festival host Bill Quay CC.